 We go through every one of the steps for creating a fair classifier for a given situation specification, mentioned in the previous section, in more details.

 1. Enriching the log.
 Let $SS = (EP, ssf, csf, \epsilon)$ be the given situation specification.
-If EP includes situation features that can not be directly extracted from the given $\log L$ , we enrich the log by augmenting each trace of it.
+If EP includes situation features that can not be directly extracted from the given log L, we enrich the log by augmenting each trace of it.
 In this step, we add some attribute values to the traces and its events.
 These added attributes can be related to any one of different process characteristics; time perspective, data flow-perspective, control-flow perspective, conformance perspective, or resource organization perspective.
 They may be driven from the given log, conformance checking results from replaying the traces on a given Petri-net model, or any external information resource like the weather information.
-Here, we assume that we have access to the log, Petri-net modeling the process of the log and the conformance checking results of replaying the log on the given model.
-The range of possible attributes that can be used to enrich the log is broad.
-We have implemented some of them.
-For example, some of the implemented trace attributes are trace-duration, trace-delay, sub-model-duration, and, deviation.
-Some of the implemented event attributes are next-activity-in-the-trace, previous-activity-inthe-trace, total-workload, and resource-workload.
-The formal definitions of these attributes are beyond the scope of this paper.

-Extracting the data.
-To discover meaningful dependency results by the decision tree, we need to capture the data such that the causality relations among them and the class attribute are not violated.
-To do so, given $csf = sf{a,att}$ , we apply the following two rules while extracting the data;
+2. Extracting the data.
+To discover meaningful dependency results by the classifier, we need to capture the data such that the causality relations among them and the class attribute are not violated.
+To do so, given $csf = sf{a,att}$, we apply the following two rules while extracting the data:

-- 1. If $a \in \mathcal{U}{act}$ , each trace may map to several situations and the data should be extracted from that part of the trace that happens before the occurrence of csf.
-If $a = \bot$ , then csf is related to a trace level attribute and the data should be extracted from the whole trace. - 2.
+- 6 M. S. Qafari et al. - 1.
+If $a \in \mathcal{U}{act}$, each trace may map to several situations and the data should be extracted from that part of the trace that happens before the occurrence of csf.
+However, if $a = \bot$, then csf is related to a trace level attribute and the data should be extracted from the whole trace. - 2.
 The value of the independent situation feature with the closest occurrence time to the occurrence of csf must be collected.

-The second rule is valid assuming that if one of the independent situation features has happened several times before the occurrence of csf in a trace, the one that is closest to the occurrence of csf regarding the time, has the most effect on its value.
+The second rule is valid assuming that if one of the independent situation features has happened several times before the occurrence of csf in a trace, the one that is chronologically closest to the occurrence of csf, has the most effect on it.

-To follow the first rule, for the given log L and the situation specification $SS = (EP, ssf, csf, \epsilon)$ , where $csf = sf{a,att}$ , we set $S = S{L,\perp}$ if $a = \perp$ and we set $S = S{L,act}$ if a = act.
-If $S = S{L,\perp}$ , then each situation is a trace in the log.
-However, if $S = S{L,act}$ , then for all $s \in S$ we have $\pi{maxtime}(\pi{events}(s)) = act$ . i.e., S is the set of all situations in $S_L$ for which the activity name of the event with maximum time stamp is act.
+To follow the first rule, for the given log L and the situation specification $SS = (EP, ssf, csf, \epsilon)$, where $csf = sf{a,att}$, we set $S = S{L,\perp}$ if $a = \perp$ and we set $S = S{L,act}$ if a = act.

 The final step for extracting the data is creating a data table and annotating each row of the table by adding the values of sensitive and class situation feature to it.
-We create the data table and annotate it as specified in the following definition.
-Note that each situation is mapped to a row of the table.